Buster Douglas

-Douglas was a 42-to-1 underdog going into his 1990 fight against Tyson, who was undefeated and considered to be the best boxer in the world for his domination of the division over the previous three years.
-Defying expectations, Douglas knocked out Tyson in the 10th round to claim the WBC, WBA, and IBF titles.
-He reigned as the world heavyweight champion for eight months until he was defeated by Evander Holyfield in his only title defense.
-Retiring shortly after the loss, Douglas returned to boxing between 1996 and 1999 until he retired a second and final time.
+A 42 to 1 underdog against Tyson, who was undefeated and considered to be the best boxer in the world, Douglas won the fight by knockout in the 10th round to claim the WBC, WBA, and IBF titles.
+After eight months as the world heavyweight champion, he was defeated by Evander Holyfield in his only title defense.
+Douglas retired following the loss, but returned to boxing in 1996.
+He retired a second and final time in 1999.

 Early life

-The son of professional boxer William "Dynamite" Douglas and Lula Pearl Douglas, Douglas grew up in Columbus, Ohio, in the predominantly black Linden neighborhood of Windsor Terrace.
-It was his father, who ran a gym at the Blackburn Recreation Center near Downtown Columbus, and subsequently introduced young James to boxing (in the same way James would later bring his son Lamar to the same gym).
+The son of professional boxer William "Dynamite" Douglas and Lula Pearl Douglas, Douglas grew up in Columbus, Ohio, in the predominantly Black Linden neighborhood of Windsor Terrace.
+His father ran a gym at the Blackburn Recreation Center near Downtown Columbus and subsequently introduced young James to boxing (in the same way James would later bring his son Lamar to the same gym).
 He attended Linden McKinley High School, where he played football and basketball, leading Linden to a Class AAA state basketball championship in 1977.
 After high school, Douglas played basketball for the Coffeyville Community College Red Ravens in Coffeyville, Kansas, from 1977 to 1978; the 17-year-old was a 6'0" power forward.
 He is in the Coffeyville Community College Men's Basketball Hall of Fame.
 He also played basketball at Sinclair Community College from 1979 to 1980 in Dayton, Ohio, before attending Mercyhurst University on a basketball scholarship.
 He moved back to Columbus to focus on boxing.